World Calvados Day

 This apple brandy hailing from Normandy is bottled between 40 and 45% alc./vol. whereas its American cousin, applejack, is traditionally bottled at a higher strength of 50%.
 Best served in tulip-shaped glasses, there's no better reason to enjoy a glass or two of the fruity French brandy today.

 In honour of the mighty apple and World Calvados Day, we're enjoying a Harvest Cocktail, a suitably autumnal cocktail.
-But, if like us, you'll be opting for several calvados-based cocktails, then see over 120 calvados cocktails.
+But, if like us, you'll be opting for several calvados-based cocktails, then may we suggest our 20 best Calvados Cocktails, or we've another 120+ calvados cocktails for you to choose from.

 It's also the day the Sydney Opera House opened